Seldom-SE/seldom_state/README.md

 [![Crates.io](https://img.shields.io/crates/d/seldom_state.svg)](https://crates.io/crates/seldom_state)

 `seldom_state` is a component-based state machine plugin for Bevy.
-It's useful for AI, player state, and other entities that should change state.
+It's useful for AI, player state, and other entities that occupy various states.
 It allows for greater reusability of state logic between entities, compared to managing mutually-exclusive components directly in your systems.